clafrance/ufo/README.md

-# ufo
+# UFO
-Load and search UFO data using Javascript - D3
+A web application built with Javascript D3 library.
+It displays UFO data with search function.

-Use Google Chrome to view the website for best experience.
+Use Google Chrome to view the website for better experience.